receperdog/NgramExtractor/README.md

 What is th n-gram?
 Here is the link to understand the n-gram: https://en.wikipedia.org/wiki/N-gram

-What is doing this program?
-A program that extracts uni-gram features of the text document.
-N-gram is a contiguous sequence of n words from a given sample of text or speech.

 * if you use input.txt file(You can use any text document whatever you want) in repo the output will be output.csv file(Will be changed according to your input.txt file).